Build and protect your reputation from the start

 This depends on the frequency with which you contact the recipient.
 If a contact, for example, soft bounces five times within a six-month period, it is likely that it will soft bounce in the future.

 A hard bounce is a persistent deliverability problem, such as an invalid email address.
 Since there is no chance here that the email will ever be received, it is important to remove these addresses immediately.

 Check out our overview on all email statuses in our documentation.

 We also recommend that you remove recipients who have not opened your last five emails by cleaning your lists regularly.

 If you plan to reclaim inactive contacts, wait until after the IP warm-up period.
 Otherwise, you risk lower interaction rates.

 Check your lists for typos, too.
 A simple data check to correct typos and typos entered during the acquisition phase is the first step to a clean list.

 This way you can clean up simple errors like email@example.com, tara @ gmailcom, terry!
 Yahoo.com, etc., and you won't send messages to invalid contacts.

 Remove all more general email addresses such as firstname.lastname@example.org and system email addresses such as email@example.com and firstname.lastname@example.org.

 Note: In general, it is essential to collect contact data using an opt-in registration form, or even better a double opt-in form.
 The purchase or rental of contact lists is prohibited at Mailjet and using them will lead to the termination of your account.
-See our sending policy for further details.
+See our Acceptable Use Policy for further details.